tlong314/cmgame/README.md

 layer - The "drawing layer" on which to draw the sprite.
 If you have very specific requirements about which sprites should be drawn first, you can define this to any number for your sprites.
 They will be drawn in the order you have set, with lower numbers drawn first.

-omitFromSprites - A boolean.
-Mainly used internally for extending the sprite class.
-Lets us manage extended classes separately from when most game sprites are updated or drawn.

 ### Sprite Properties and Methods

 When making mobile-driven or desktop games, it can be useful to detect whether the user has clicked/tapped on a sprite.
 The sprite's "containsPoint" method can help detect this.